zCode-Solutions/meetMyTypes/CONTRIBUTING.md

 ## Types of Contributions we are looking for

 ### How to File a Bug report
 After following instructions for setup PROD environment and you've noticed a bug search the issue tracker and see if someone else in the community has created a ticket and if not go ahead and create one!
-Follow the below guidelines for successful submission
-- Subject: summary of issue [BUG]
-- Comment: within issue body please include detailed steps for how to reproduce bug.
+Open an isuse using the BUG template.

 If this is an issue you believe you can fix the fork the repo and create a branch with a descriptive name.
 See below example
 > git checkout -b 325-add-new format-on-read-me

 ### Format change requests:
 Is our code missing documentation? help us by adding a few comments that explain what's going on.
-Open an issue with the below properties.
+Open up an issue using the Documentation Template
-- Subject: summary of recommendation [Documentation]
-- Comment: Please include the title of what document and a snippet of what should be changed along with a suggestion of what it should be to be more clear.

 ### Security enhancements:
 Are we making ourselves vulnerable somewhere?
 Let us know by opening an issue!
-Use the below properties when opening the issue
-- Subject: summary of security flaw [Security Issue]
-- Comment: Please detail out how how the code can be improved to make it more secure and possibly include a snippet of code to resolve the issue.
+UNavigate to the Issues and open a Security template

 ### Questions?
-if you have any questions about contributing please feel free to open an issue with the below issue properties
+if you have any questions about contributing please feel free to open an issue using the question issue template.
-- Subject: Question [Question]

-### Help Wanted (reserved for Dev Team)
-Feeling confident with a resume to back it?
-HELP US OUT!
-Look out for this Tag (Help Wanted) opened by one of the members on our Dev team and email me here (zach@zcodesolutions.com) with the subject [HELPING WITH MEETMYTYPES PROJECT] and let me know how you can help.
-We are always looking for code reviewers :).

 Please note if an issue is opened without following the above guidelines or if it's misplaced then your issue will be closed until the proper format is followed.